brylevkirill/notes/interesting recent papers.md

 >	"We introduce a new (weaker) definition of ε-Nash equilibrium in MGs which grasps the strategy’s quality for multiplayer games.
 We prove that minimizing the norm of two Bellman-like residuals implies to learn such an ε-Nash equilibrium.
 Then, we show that minimizing an empirical estimate of the Lp norm of these Bellman-like residuals allows learning for general-sum games within the batch setting.
 Finally, we introduce a neural network architecture that successfully learns a Nash equilibrium in generic multiplayer general-sum turn-based MGs."

 ----
+#### ["QMIX: Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning"](https://arxiv.org/abs/1803.11485) Rashid, Samvelyan, Witt, Farquhar, Foerster, Whiteson
+  `QMIX`
+>	"Learning joint action-values conditioned on extra state information is an attractive way to exploit centralised learning, where global state information is available and communication constraints are lifted, but the best strategy for then extracting decentralised policies is unclear.
+QMIX trains decentralised policies in a centralised end-to-end fashion.
+QMIX employs a network that estimates joint action-values as a complex non-linear combination of per-agent values that condition only on local observations.
+QMIX structurally enforces that the joint-action value is monotonic in the per-agent values, which allows tractable maximisation of the joint action-value in off-policy learning, and guarantees consistency between the centralised and decentralised policies."

 #### ["Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments"](https://arxiv.org/abs/1706.02275) Lowe, Wu, Tamar, Harb, Abbeel, Mordatch
   `MADDPG`
 >	"Uses learning rule from DDPG to learn a central off-policy critic based on Q-learning and uses certain on-policy policy gradient estimator to learn policies for each agent."